damphon/L2Test/README.md

 #   10 - The results should be saved and easily retrievable at a later date by management for anyone who has taken the test.
 #
 #Development Notes
+#   07/16/2016 -
+#   07/16/2016 - Completed webpages that allow leads to add/edit/remove questions on the test.
+#   07/09/2016 - Restructured databases and added tech ID DB.
+#   07/02/2016 - Got Login page working.
+Realized that I dont have a way to reset passwords.
+Also got Questions and ReportCard databases set up.
-#   6/18/2016 - Decided not to use any API's as they can change, making this program unusable.
+#   06/18/2016 - Decided not to use any API's as they can change, making this program unusable.
 That would be contrary to AOF 1.
 This means I cannot use the API's for jomax login.
-#   6/18/2016 - If I can make it run in Apache 2.2 then it will run with the label printer P3DCAPP/L2Test
+#   06/18/2016 - If I can make it run in Apache 2.2 then it will run with the label printer P3DCAPP/L2Test